IllinoisRocstar/IMPACT/README.md

 * build-essential
 * cmake
-* mpich
-* libcgns-dev
-* libhdf4-dev
 * liblapack-dev
 * libblas-dev
 * libjpeg-dev
+* EITHER mpich OR openmpi
+* EITHER libcgns-dev OR libhdf4-dev

 all of these can be obtained using linux `apt-get install` command.

 ### Build IMPACT ###
-**NOTE** Currently IMPACT is only tested with MPICH compilers.
-If you have both OpenMPI and MPICH installed make sure `mpicxx`, `mpicc`, and `mpif90` point to MPICH.
-In the following we have assumed both MPI libraries are installed.
+**NOTE** Currently IMPACT is only tested with MPI compilers.
+Serial build is not recommended.

 In the following, we assume `$IMPACT_PROJECT_PATH` is the path to the IMPACT directory, and `$IMPACT_INSTALL_PATH` is the desired installation location.
 Start the build process by executing: